AuraWorx/MultiTenantSaaS/DEPLOYMENT.md

 The start script handles:
 - PostgreSQL service verification
 - Database connection setup
-- Automatic seeding of the database
+- Database schema migration with Drizzle
+- Complete data seeding with sample organizations, users, and AI systems
 - Running the application in the background
 - Logging all output to a file